vladarefiev/sqlalchemy-filter/README.md

 -----

 `sqlalchemy-filter` can be used for generating interfaces similar to the `django-filter` library.
-For example, if you had a Post model you could have a filter for it with the code:
+For example, if you have a Post model you can create a filter for it with the code:

 ```python